 Passage therefore has the space to establish the global stakes—in this case stolen suitcase nuclear weapons inside contested Kashmiri territory—and establish the emotional stakes—here surrounding whether Syd, Jack and the broader CIA can trust Irina enough to let her out of her cell—which gives this entire story a greater depth than some Alias episodes are afforded.
 It is a sign that Alias can break from the traditional Season One template of a mission Sydney goes on with a specific objective, broken up into two or three set-pieces per episode.
 The mission in Passage is the episode, and it works entirely to service the Bristow family drama.
 Not until Season 4 premiere Authorised Personnel Only will Alias again give itself the two-part framework to tell a story in quite this manner.

 That is part of the reason Passage works so well, indeed rarely for the second part of a story, it works better than part one and the establishment.
-Passage also works because the payoff is as satisfying, if not more so, than the setup preceding it.
+Passage also works because the payoff is as satisfying, if not more so, than what the episode sets up.

 Van Gennep saw such rites as means by which individuals are eased, without social disruption, through the difficulties of transition from one social role to another.
 On the basis of an extensive survey of preliterate and literate societies, van Gennep held that rites of passage consist of three distinguishable, consecutive elements: separation, transition, and reincorporation—or, respectively, preliminal, liminal, and postliminal stages (before, at, and past the limen [Latin: “threshold”]).
 The person (or persons) on whom the rites centre is first symbolically severed from his old status, then undergoes adjustment to the new status during the period of transition, and is finally reincorporated into society in his new social status.